harlan-zw/wp-keystone/README.md

  4. Setup your hosts file. `sudo sh -c 'echo "127.0.0.1       local.wp-keystone" >> /etc/hosts'`
 5. Mount yourself to the workspace `./env/mount-workspace.sh`
 6. Run the deployment script `composer build`
-7. Install WordPress `wp core install --url=local.bensanfordmedia.com --title="WordPress Keystone" --admin_user="bsm" --admin_email="admin@local.bensanfordmedia.com"`
+7. Install WordPress `wp core install --url=local.wp-keystone --title="WordPress Keystone" --admin_user="wp-keystone" --admin_email="admin@local.wp-keystone"`

    _Note: This command will output the admin password_

 8. Done.
-You can visit the site at `http://local.bensanfordmedia.com`.
+You can visit the site at `http://local.wp-keystone`.

-    _Note: Admin login is at `http://local.bensanfordmedia.com/wp/wp-admin` and login with `bsm`.
+    _Note: Admin login is at `http://local.wp-keystone/wp/wp-admin` and login with `wp-keystone`.
 The local environment does not check for a valid password so you can enter in anything._

 Development